eth-cscs/DLA-interface/INSTALL.md

 - `TEST_RUNNER = mpirun`
 - `TEST_RUNNER_NP_OPT = -n`

-Otherwise `FindMPI` is used to finde the MPI libraries, and the following defaults are used:
+Otherwise `FindMPI` is used to find the MPI libraries, and the following defaults are used:
 - `TEST_RUNNER = ${MPIEXEC}`
 - `TEST_RUNNER_NP_OPT = ${MPIEXEC_NUMPROC_FLAG}`